ankitmukhopadhyay/PromptCrafter-Prompt_Enhancer/README.md

 - LangChain4j
 - OpenAI

+### Process:
+- User enters the original prompt, and chooses the style and the context from the dropdown menus.
+- The request is passed as a curl request, to the API rewrite endpoint.
+- The API endpoint then calls the prompt enhancement service, as the original prompt is then put into the prompt template.
+The template contains the original prompt, and detailed instruction to enhance the prompt, according to the style and context chosen by the user.
+- The prompt template is then sent to the OpenAI API for enhancement.
+- The enhanced text, which is the enhanced prompt, is then returned to the API endpoint.
+- The API endpoint then returns the enhanced text to the user.

 ### Problems Faced:
 - HuggingFace API was not working, so had to switch to OpenAI API for model integration.
 - Had to do lots of modifications and testing for the prompt template builder, to get the optimal results for each of the classification of the prompts.